 However, aluminum-copper alloys make up the largest types of aluminum alloys used in aircraft construction.

-An aluminum-copper allow displays significantly greater strength and it can be heat treated.
+An aluminum-copper alloy displays significantly greater strength and it can be heat treated.
 In addition, even with the copper alloy, it is still very workable and quite corrosion resistant.
 However, if additional corrosion resistance is needed, the aluminum-copper alloy can usually be coated, or “clad”, with a layer of commercially pure aluminum.